 Too Much Training Volume

 A common theme I see in clients who struggle with thyroid dysfunction is thinking “more is better” when it comes to exercise.
 They fall back on old overtraining strategies of increasing exercise (and reducing calories) to lose weight, adding more cardio days, more circuit classes, or more days in the gym to no avail.
-Using this approach, things often get worse for clients, not better.
+Using this approach, things often get worse for clients, not better. [tweet_quote] More exercise isn’t always better when it comes to weight loss if you have thyroid issues.[/tweet_quote]

 The real problem is lack of “efficiency” with your training.
 You need to train smarter, not necessarily harder.
 Once you adapt to a training stress, your body uses fewer and fewer calories to perform the same routine, making overtraining completely fruitless.
 Moreover, adding more training sessions at the same training intensity (see below for more) is the perfect storm for raising cortisol stress hormones and derailing thyroid function.